Take A Break NH

 A Fresh Start

-Sometimes our relationship with drinking can feel like a bad relationship- it’s fun in the beginning, but then you find yourself unhappy, annoyed, and ready for a fresh start.
+Sometimes our relationship with drinking can feel like a bad relationship–it’s fun in the beginning, but then you find yourself unhappy, irritable, and ready for a fresh start.

 Taking A Break

-You deserve a fun night out with your friends without feeling like you have to drink a certain number of alcoholic drinks to make it memorable.
+You deserve a fun night out with your friends without feeling like you have to drink a certain amount to make it memorable.
 The benefits of taking a break or cutting back on alcohol far outweigh the costs.
 You’ll sleep better, have more time for other activities, and save some money ($$$$).
 Taking a break will help you figure out what you need to be your best and bounce back easier when faced with challenges.